About Us

 -

-2. A Research Nurse in the community drop-in-centers (DIC) provides counselling and testing of hepatitis C, hepatitis B, HIV, sexually transmitted infections (STI), and tuberculosis (TB)
+A Research Nurse in the community drop-in-centers (DIC) provides counseling and testing for hepatitis C, hepatitis B, HIV, sexually transmitted infections (STI), and tuberculosis (TB)

-4. 12 weeks after completion of treatment, the Research Nurse confirms cure of the infection with rapid viral load testing done on site.
+12 weeks after completion of treatment, the Research Nurse confirms the cure of the infection with rapid viral load testing done on site.

 Include and cure more people in need at the current C-FREE study sites.